What does Freakshow use all that stolen money for?

 Vlad's lip curled into a slight sneer, his eyes flashing dangerously.
 He was about to rejoin when suddenly the toddler in Danny's lap let out a little moan, his right foot twitching.
 Danny froze, wondering if he'd somehow hurt him.

-"What was that?" he asked, a nervous edge to his voice.
+"What was that?" he asked, nervous.

 Danny turned the child so that he could see his face.
 His expression remained blank, his eyes empty.
 But if he was bothered simply by the tones of their voices…